google/pepper.js/README.md

 # ppapi.js #
-ppapi.js is a JavaScript library that enables the compilation of PPAPI plugins into JavaScript using [Emscripten](https://github.com/kripken/emscripten).
-This enables the deployment native code on the web both as a Native Client executable and as JavaScript.
+ppapi.js is a JavaScript library that enables the compilation of Pepper plugins into JavaScript using [Emscripten](https://github.com/kripken/emscripten).
+This allows the simultaneous deployment of native code on the web both as a [Native Client](http://gonacl.com) executable and as JavaScript.

 ## Getting Started ##
 Warning: getting ppapi.js up and running currently requires a non-trivial amount work installing dependencies and configuring the system.
 If you have Emscripten already working, however, it should be fairly simple.